 Mental health and drug and alcohol use poses many challenges for professionals.
 Workers may feel unskilled or unable to provide adequate support in dealing with this complex area, with services often in disagreement in what are causing the problems.

+Dual Diagnosis training course.
 This is a one day course that focuses on drug use and mental health (dual diagnosis).
 This course aims to provide information on how drugs, alcohol and mental health issues interrelate and how to work effectively with this client group.

 - Workers in contact with mental health clients using illegal drugs

 - General Practitioners, Practice Nurses, Accident and Emergency Staff

 - Social Workers, Supported Housing Workers, Probation Staff

 Aims and objectives